attorney755/Urban-Mobility-Data-Explorer-README/README.md

-Here’s your updated **README.md** with the database import instructions integrated, and the data cleaning steps removed as requested:
+Here’s the updated **README.md** with the full MySQL installation and configuration instructions for all OSes, followed by the database import steps:

 ---